 The Outer Market

-- Japanese omletes are hard to find anywhere else in Tokyo.
+- Japanese omelettes are hard to find anywhere else in Tokyo.
 At Yamacho, an assembly line of chefs create slightly sweet, fluffy, layered bricks of eggs.
 The square pans of eggs are rolled along from chef to chef.
-When an omelet reaches the end of the line, the last chef removes it from the pan using chopsticks, places it on a cooling rack, and sets the pan on an above conveyor belt sending it back to the first chef.
+When an omelette reaches the end of the line, the last chef removes it from the pan using chopsticks, places it on a cooling rack, and sets the pan on an above conveyor belt sending it back to the first chef.

 - Sake is traditionally drank from a small, wooden box.
 The box is held with both hands and sipped from the corner.
 Kanpai!